 Once you’ve looked at everything else, use this as a tiebreaker, to see if one grill has a “killer app” that sways you one way or another.

 This can be almost anything; multiple grill surfaces is a common one.
 There are of course plenty of other things.
 Modularity, like having removable or addable pieces (some might have a separate smoker box that comes apart, or a divider that can be sued to create multiple grill chambers).
-Digital temperature controls and automatic hopper feeding and regulation or pellets.
+Digital temperature controls and automatic hopper feeding and regulation.

 A simple grill is not necessarily bad, but extra features will come at a premium, and will often make the grill exponentially more convenient to use than a no frills but vastly cheaper model.
 It’s entirely up to you whether these features are worth the price hike.